How we could have avoided the German Wings disaster

 The recent disaster involving the apparent homicide perpetrated by a young co-pilot to 149 airline passengers and crew on a German Wings flight sent shivers down my spine and I am sure many more.
 This thing is much worse than an attack by terrorists or some sensor or mechanical failure.
 This is something that has no quick and cheap remedy – at least not for those boarding the flight.
 After all that I have seen, human failure accounts for way more than 90% of all airline accidents.

-After the incident I heard a pilot say that technical problems were the source of most accidents in the 60ies and 70ies but that today technology is virtually foolproof.
+After the incident, I heard a pilot say that technical problems were the source of most accidents in the 60ies and 70ies but that today technology is virtually foolproof.
 It’s the human factor that makes airplanes come down in other places than airports.
 This also means that we all put ourselves to the mercy of fallible bio computers in cockpits when we board an airplane.

-At the same time we are in the middle of a revolution involving Unmanned Aerial Vehicles (UAV’s).
+At the same time, we are in the middle of a revolution involving Unmanned Aerial Vehicles (UAVs).
 Those drones are doing things no man could do before and they have an incredible safety record.
 They are even able to land on the tiny, rolling deck of an aircraft carrier safely.
 The military trusts the safety of its soldiers on the battlefield to those airborne devices.
 Can we do the same for commercial aircraft?

-I know that putting the safety of airline passengers into the hands of a computer sounds and looks horrible but looking at the disaster in the French Alps or indeed at September 11, I cannot help but ask myself if this is not the better option.
+I know that putting the safety of airline passengers into the hands of a computer sounds and looks horrible but looking at the disaster in the French Alps or indeed September 11, I cannot help but ask myself if this is not the better option.
 Let’s not forget, there are only two persons in the cockpit and they hold the lives of hundreds in their hands.
-It’s a funny thing that we invested so much in airline and airplane technology in order to make flying safer but this basic component of the industry is still as sophisticated as in the early 20th century.
+It’s a funny thing that we invested so much in airline and airplane technology to make flying safer but this basic component of the industry is still as sophisticated as in the early 20th century.

 Forget about screening processes and evaluations for the pilots.
 Those screening tools happen to be more of a tool to exonerate airline executives from any responsibility rather than making flying any safer for passengers and crews.
 The latest disaster involving an airplane proved this point more than dramatically.

 Hence, I propose putting the systems to enable remote override control of the aircraft into our commercial flyers.
-Technology wise this is actually quite easy.
+Technology wise this is quite easy.
 It will cost some money but then again, compare this to the cost in lives and money any disaster like the last one produces.
-Do your math – dear airline executives – and you will find that the next incident might cost you your airline?
-Malaysia Airlines needed help by the state to survive.
+Do your math – dear airline executives – and you will find that the next incident might cost you your airline.
+Malaysia Airlines needed help from the state to survive.
 And they are not the first airline to be shaken to the core and even to go out of business because of an accident.

 The crashed German Wings flight proves this assumption wrong in the most terrifying way.
 From now on we must also put the fear of a madman in the cockpit into the equation together with our general fear of going airborne.
 I will tell you right away – I only fly if I have to.
 It might be irrational but I have two little kids and want to cut down on things that might potentially get me killed.